shellshan/logger/README.md

 # logger
-c header for logger automatic daily log file.
+c header for logger automatic daily logfile.

 # Functions
-create_logger(char *dir,char *log_prefix_anme);
+create_logger(char *dir,char *log_prefix_name);

-Used to ceate the log file with your options.
+Used to create the logfile with your options.
 Automatically suffix will be added like "_DD_MM_YYYY.log"

 logmsg(int level,char *fmt,...);